spohnan/jenkins-mesos/README.md

 ## jenkins-mesos

-A jenkins-master node with mesos libs preloaded
+A jenkins-master node with Mesos libs preloaded and an example [marathon config file](jenkins-mesos.json)